eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 association proves that the WSCD described in the WTE protects both the WTE public key and the public key of the PID or the new attestation.

-##### 6.6.2.4 PID Provider or Attestation Provider verifies that Wallet Instance is not suspended or revoked
+##### 6.6.2.4 PID Provider or Attestation Provider verifies that Wallet Unit is not suspended or revoked

-[Section 6.5.3](#653-wallet-instance-activation) above described that a Wallet Provider, during activation of a Wallet Instance, issues a Wallet Instance Attestation (WIA) to the Wallet Instance.
-The WIA allows PID Providers, Attestation Providers and Relying Parties to verify that the Wallet Instance is not suspended or revoked. \[Topic 38\] describes how this is done.
+[Section 6.5.3](#653-wallet-instance-activation) above described that a Wallet Provider, during activation of a Wallet Unit, issues a Wallet Unit Attestation (WUA) to the Wallet Unit.
+The WUA allows PID Providers, Attestation Providers and Relying Parties to verify that the Wallet Unit is not suspended or revoked. \[Topic 38\] describes how this is done.

 ##### 6.6.2.5 User activates the PID or attestation